maraujop/requests-oauth/README.md

     cp test_settings.py.template test_settings.py

 Then fill in the information there.
-At the moment, the testing of the library is done in a functional way, doing a GET and a POST request against Twitter API.
-So use a test account and not your personal account:
+At the moment, the testing of the library is done in a functional way, doing a GET and a POST request against OAuth API services, so use a test account and not your personal account:

     ./tests.py